 - Clean the parts of your dehumidifier to reduce the build of dust and debris.

 Likewise, selecting the proper settings can significantly impact not only your electric consumption bills but also make your dehumidifier run more smoothly and require less maintenance.
 As such, you may want to consider running by other settings available such as fan speed, energy-saving modes, and RH levels via humidistats.

 Newer models usually come with very easy-to-navigate control panels and straightforward settings such as dryness, humidity, and energy consumption levels.
 However, older models tend to have vaguer controls.
 Although, a quick flip through your manual should answer all your questions for proper settings.

 Cleaning Your Dehumidifier Regularly

 Cleaning the parts of your unit is just as crucial as draining the water because it will inevitably accumulate dust and debris over time.
 Separate removable parts from the dehumidifier (please check your manual) and clean them thoroughly with a washcloth and some mild soap or your safe DIY cleaner of choice.

 Whether you’re looking to alleviate allergies and respiratory problems or prevent the onset of mold and water damage, dehumidifiers are great additions to any home.
 They provide a variety of benefits that are likely to offset their cost and power usage.

 If you think about it, preventing additional repairs or doctor’s appointments from humidity level issues can save you more in the long term.
-Just make sure to plan, research and understand how these nifty appliances work before you go straight for that shiny, expensive model in your wishlist.
+Just make sure to plan, research and understand howto use a dehumidifier before you go straight for that shiny, expensive model in your wishlist.